7 min read

 SN Chapter 3

 When Kallix toured the territory, he'd often witnessed scenes like this: 'Kamin!
-If you don't behave, Count Redvielle will get you!
+If you don't behave, Count Redwheel will get you!
 This brat, he'll make you call him over, that Count!'
 And the child would stop crying immediately.
-It was absurd.
-His own father was being used at the level of "go into the deep mountains and the shadows will eat you" or "lie and horns will grow on your bottom."
+He had no words for it.
+His father—that particular father—reduced to the practical register of go into the deep mountains and the shadows will eat you.
+Filed at exactly the same level as lie, and horns will grow on your bottom.

 "Father deeply dislikes wielding power over the weak.
 That's why the families under him don't treat the villagers carelessly either.
 He's so respected there's even a wine named after Father."

 Rosaline made an expression that said oh, is that so.
 She seemed to be asking: Does it taste good?
-Kallix let out a small laugh.
+A small laugh escaped him.

 "But you can't drink it, Sister.
 You have a severe grape allergy.
 It's quite the cosmic joke that our territory's signature crop is grapes, you always said how sad—"